-Class 1 consists of sodium channel blockers, which in turn are divided into 3 subgroups namely 1A, 1B and 1C.
-This will be explained in detail in the mechanism of action category below.
+Class 1 consists of sodium channel blockers, which are in turn divided into three subgroups—classes 1-A, 1-B, and 1-C. This will be explained in detail in the Mechanism of Action section.

 This article discusses the class 1 antiarrhythmic drugs in detail, along with a description of the salient features of individual drugs.

 The trajectory followed by the action potential will depend on the membrane potential of the cardiac cells, which varies between different parts of the heart.
 There is a normal rise followed by a fall in the action potential.

 Phase 0 represents the rapid depolarization phase that occurs because of the influx of sodium.
 Phases 2 and 3 represent the repolarization phase.
 In both of these cases, there is the prominent efflux of potassium in addition to other ions.
 In Phase 2, the potential, arising through the efflux of potassium, is balanced by the influx of calcium, thus causing the action potential to remain as a horizontal line.

 Mechanism of Action of Sodium Channel Blockers

 Sodium channel blockers comprise the class 1 antiarrhythmic compounds according to the Vaughan–Williams classification scheme.
 These drugs bind to and block the fast sodium channels that are responsible for the rapid depolarization (phase 0) of fast-response cardiac action potentials.
 This type of action potential is found in non-nodal cardiomyocytes (e.g., atrial and ventricular myocytes and Purkinje tissue).